wazuh/wazuh-documentation/source/getting-started/components/wazuh-server.rst

 The Wazuh server uses threat intelligence sources to improve its detection capabilities.
 It also enriches alert data by making use of the `MITRE ATT&CK <https://attack.mitre.org//>`_ framework and regulatory compliance requirements such as PCI DSS, GDPR, HIPAA, CIS, and NIST 800-53, providing useful context for threat detection.

-Additionally, the Wazuh server can be integrated with external software, including ticketing systems such as `ServiceNow <https://www.servicenow.com/>`_, `Jira <https://www.atlassian.com/software/jira>`_, and `PagerDuty <https://www.pagerduty.com/>`_, and instant messaging platforms like `Slack <https://slack.com//>`_.
-This is convenient to streamline security operations.
+Additionally, the Wazuh server can be integrated with external software, including ticketing systems such as `ServiceNow <https://www.servicenow.com/>`_, `Jira <https://www.atlassian.com/software/jira>`_, and `PagerDuty <https://www.pagerduty.com/>`_ as well as instant messaging platforms like `Slack <https://slack.com//>`_.
+This is convenient for streamlining security operations.

 Server architecture
 -------------------